MayurDivate/GUAVASourceCode/README.md

 - $ cd GUAVA

 ## Installing Dependencies</h2>
-We have written configure.sh script for the easy installation of dependencies--
+We have written configure.sh script for the easy installation of dependencies --
 $ sh ./configure.sh <br/>

 If R packages are not installed successfully, use following command to install R packages.<br/>